antonlindstrom/docker-hubot-hipchat/README.md

-# Hubot on Docker with Hipchat adapter
+# Dockerized Hubot in Hipchat

-An experiment with docker and hubot with hipchat.
+An experiment with hubot with the hipchat adapter on Docker.

 The Docker container contains both Hubot as well as Redis.